ArthurCose/Scriptable-OpenNetBattle-Server/README.md

   - Interaction with Tile (Interact)
   - Menu Response (for Message, MessageQuestion, etc)
     - Allows scripting the next action (textbox, camera movement, etc).
-  - Map Loaded
-    - Instead of the current refresh map packet.

-Ordered reliable packets will be required as well, so bots don't hang on dropped responses, and so players dont miss messages or camera requests.

 ### Map